Provar Community: A Conversation with CAST on the Battle for Quality

 Many of us are risk averse, but what about when it comes to the battle for championing quality software?
-When you have to have a challenging conversation or acquiesce to a decision maker when you know that quality user experiences are on the line, sometimes taking a risk is the best choice.
+When you have to have a challenging conversation or consent to a decision maker when you know that quality user experiences are on the line, sometimes taking a risk is the best choice.
 Learning from others’ mistakes and experiences is helpful when defining the battle for quality and challenging the status quo.

-In a recent conversation with a few Association for Software Testing conference speakers, we discussed testing strategies for quality war stories, and ways to bring peace to your teams and users.
+In a recent conversation with a few Association for Software Testing conference speakers, we discussed testing strategies for quality war stories and ways to bring peace to your teams and users.
 Read on to learn more about our top three tips to consider when gearing up for the battle for quality.

 Lead More Authentic Conversations